RahaMasoumi/Gated-Network-Credence/Code/Long-run consensus belief/README.md

 - moving along **x** changes only b(0), through the seeding rule;
 - moving along **ρ** reuses the same τ and ε wherever the rejection step accepts them.

-This is what Methods 4.3.6 means by reusing the same networks and initial belief configurations across parameter combinations.
-An independent trust draw per (ρ, p_s, x) would add scatter unrelated to the mechanism.

 ---